What’s the Best Rowing Machine?

 And I can see why — this unit really does everything you’d expect it to when it comes to a rowing machine.

 Another important “pro” with the Precision Rower is the seat — this rowing machine’s seat is incredibly comfortable.
-When you’re going to be sitting on a row machine for 30-45 minutes per session, this becomes awfully important.
+When you’re going to be sitting on a rowing machine for 30-45 minutes per session, this becomes awfully important.

-The monitor on this machine is also a nice touch, helping you to keep track of your progress by tracking things like calories lost, overall time, resistance setting, and number of rowing strokes.
+The monitor on this machine is also a nice touch, helping you to keep track of your progress by tracking things like calories lost, overall time, resistance setting, and the number of rowing strokes.

 What’s nice about the monitor is that it updates on its own, every six seconds — this feature allows you to be constantly aware of your progress and how you’re doing.

 There were reports from a few consumers of a minor squeaking sound coming from the Precision Rower when first using the device.
 A small number of owners also reported a need of better workout instructions for beginners on how to use a rowing machine, while a few Amazon users wrote that they felt it wasn’t quite challenging enough for them.